Gerunds Worksheets With Answers & Free PDF

 Type: Present Participle

-Explanation: âRacingâ is a present participle in this sentence as it acts as an adjective, describing the cars.
+Explanation: “Racing” is a present participle in this sentence as it acts as an adjective, describing the cars.
 It tells us what kind of cars they were (cars that are racing).
-To distinguish present participles, look for -ing words describing nouns. - Reading books is a great habit.
+To distinguish present participles, look for -ing words describing nouns.

 Word: Reading